krishkrishna03/mini-projects/Note Taking App/README.md

 # notes.

 A minimal, dark-themed notes app built with React.
-Supports folders, pinned notes, and a trash bin with restore/permanent delete.
+Supports folders, pinned notes, and a trash bin backed by a REST API.

 ---